Ancona Ducks

 Ancona Acres Line

 During the fall of 2021, we acquired 2 drakes and 1 hen from a local farmer who got her ducklings from Ancona Acres.
 Sadly, one drake and the hen were attacked by weasels and died.
 Neville, a blue drake remains.
-Their site states that “crested . . . ducklings do pop up time to time”, so we do not breed Neville.
+Their site states that “crested . . . ducklings do pop up time to time”, so we have not bred Neville yet, however, he is SUCH a great papa to all the juveniles, teaching them how to evade and be aware of their surroundings, that we just might have to.

 August 1, 2021